 - (a) Except for oral motions made during hearing, or where the Commission orders otherwise, any motion involving a contested issue of law shall be supported by a recitation of legal authority incorporated into the motion.
 Before filing a motion, moving counsel shall make a reasonable good faith effort to confer with all parties about the motion and report when the requested relief is unopposed.
-If no conference has occurred, the reason why shall be stated. - (I) Conferral is not required for motions made in accordance with rule 56 of the Colorado Rules of Civil Procedure, motions made in accordance with Commission Rule 1308(e), or motions for an attorney to withdraw from a proceeding. - (II) If a motion is unopposed, it shall be entitled "Unopposed Motion for ." - (b) Except in an accelerated complaint proceeding, the responding party shall have 14 days after service of the motion, or such lesser or greater time as the Commission may allow, in which to file a response. - (c) In accelerated complaint proceedings, responses to motions shall be due within seven days of the date of service of the motion. - (d) The Commission may deem a failure to file a response as a confession of the motion.
+If no conference has occurred, the reason why shall be stated. - (I) Conferral is not required for motions made in accordance with rule 56 of the Colorado Rules of Civil Procedure, motions made in accordance with Commission rule 1308(e), motions to strike, motions for an alternative form of notice, or motions for an attorney to withdraw from a proceeding. - (II) If a motion is unopposed, it shall be entitled "Unopposed Motion for ." - (b) Except in an accelerated complaint proceeding, the responding party shall have 14 days after service of the motion, or such lesser or greater time as the Commission may allow, in which to file a response. - (c) In accelerated complaint proceedings, responses to motions shall be due within seven days of the date of service of the motion. - (d) The Commission may deem a failure to file a response as a confession of the motion.